10kh-at-rb/poodr/README.md

 })
  ```

 * `addSegment` changes the value of the `head` based on the direction the snake is going.
 This is first done by calling `this.head()` to get a duplicate of the head.
-Then the values are changed based on direction and then the new head is pushed to end of the snakes `segments` which represents the front of the snake.
+Then the values are changed based on direction and then the new head is pushed to end of `this.segments` which represents the front of the snake.

+* `head` - returns a duplicate of the snakes head.

 ### What Now?
 The first part of chapter essentially says that when you first write your class
 not to design anything, just get something that works.
 It is only after having
 something that you can begin to ask questions of it.
 It is in asking questions
 of your code that a design emerges.
+Do not do a Big Up Front Design(BFUD).

-You ask questions that lead you to discover
+You ask questions that lead you to discover what kind of thing you've written
-what kind of thing you've written which will reveal the things you need to do
-to make sure that your class follows the Single Responsibility Principle which
-will make it easy to change.
-But first..
+which will reveal the things you need to do to make sure that your class is easy to change.

+Remember:

+> Design is more the art of preserving changeability than it is the act of achieving perfection.

+But before that...

 ### What does "code that is easy to change" mean?
 In the book Sandi provides the definition that code that is easy to change is __TRUE__: